JL337/DeployAppPowerShell/README.md

 # Stage and Deploy an Application using Azure CLI and PowerShell

-This demo will describe how to take an application, stage it from GitHub and then deploy it live using the Azure CLI locally using PowerShell
+This demo will describe how to take an application, stage it from GitHub and then deploy it live using the Azure CLI locally using PowerShell.

 ## Getting Started